AvePoint/cloud-api/docs/docs/services-and-features/elements/data-protection/customers-protected.md

-            "serviceModule": "Exchange Online", // The module of the customer’s Cloud Backup for Microsoft 365 service "totalScannedObjects": 0, // The number of the scanned objects "totalProtectedObjects": 0, // The number of the backed-up objects "dataSizeStoredInAvePoint": "0 GB", // The size of the backed-up objects stored in the AvePoint storage "dataSizeStoredInBYOS": "N/A" // The size of the backed-up objects stored in BYOS },
+            "serviceModule": "Exchange Online", // The module of the customer’s Cloud Backup for Microsoft 365 service "totalScannedObjects": 0, // The number of the scanned objects "totalProtectedObjects": 0, // The number of the backed-up objects "dataSizeStoredInAvePoint": "0 GB", // The backup data size of objects in the last job (using AvePoint storage) "dataSizeStoredInBYOS": "N/A" // The backup data size of objects in the last job (using BYOS); N/A represents not applicable here
+        },
         {
             "customerId": "caf94a75-2cc6-43aa-b04b-794cb9af5ea3",